For the foreseeable future, all talks will be conducted via Zoom and will require pre-booking and payment. To do this please contact Jacqui on

 New Ways With Perennials.
 Zoom

 Noel is known internationally as a writer about plants, gardens and the environment.
-He is now doing an increasing amount of teaching and lecturing, and is also available as a garden/planting designer and horticultural consultant.
 Best-known for his promotion of what is broadly called an ecological or naturalistic approach to planting design, he has written some 25 books on various aspects of plants and gardens over the years, four of them in collaboration with Dutch designer and plantsman Piet Oudolf.
 He has also written for Gardens Illustrated, The Daily Telegraph, The Guardian, The Garden, Hortus, The New York Times and many other publications.

 In recent years he has become increasingly involved in education.
 His first career in fact was in adult education, and he is passionately interested in improving the way we communicate knowledge and skills within the horticulture and landscape professions.